to this independent, fad-free and no-nonsense website.

 Look out for the links and resources marked X throughout the website if you are a (prospective) student teacher.

-X The English Alphabet Code - comprehensive chart designed for student teachers but suitable for anyone wanting a visual resource to learn about the Code and an outline of synthetic phonics teaching (see chart's side bar)
+X The English Alphabet Code - a comprehensive chart designed for student teachers but suitable for anyone wanting a visual resource to learn about the Code and an outline of synthetic phonics teaching (see chart's side bar) Includes the International Phonetic Alphabet (IPA) symbols.

 Did you know that many intervention programmes for children struggling with reading and basic skills programmes for adult non-readers consist, mostly, of activities that will not help them to learn to read and write?
 "A lot of existing approaches are founded on lies.
 There's no scientific evidence for their efficacy" (Phil Beadle.
 SundayTimes 20/07/08) See- What NOT to do